fjarlq/robots3/README.md

 fjarlq's changes include:

 - Use robots-esque symbols. (`@` for player, `+` for robot, `*` for scrap)
+- Use robots-esque movement rules: stepping onto robots is disallowed.

 The gameplay in robots2 derives from [the robots game by Ken Arnold][2] that first appeared in 4.3BSD Unix, June 1986.